tsuoanttila/flexlayout/README.md

 FlexLayout is a UI component add-on for Vaadin 8.
 This add-on brings the configuration of CSS Flexbox to the Java.

-This add-on does is implemented without the need for widgetset changes.
+This add-on is implemented without the need for widgetset changes.
 It can be imported to a project without the need for client-side compilation.

 ## FlexLayout Terminology